-Overall materiality \$1.1 million (2021: \$3.3 million) How we determined it 2% of net assets (2021: 2% of net assets) Rationale for benchmark applied We believe that net assets is the most appropriate benchmark because this is the key metric of interest to members of the company.
-It is also a generally accepted measure used for companies in this industry.
+Overall materiality \$1 million (2022: \$1.1 million) How we determined it 2.5% of net assets (2022: 2% of net assets) Rationale for benchmark applied We believe that net assets is the most appropriate benchmark because this is the key metric of interest to members of the company.
+It is also a general accepted measure used for companies in this industry.

 We use performance materiality to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
 Specifically, we use performance materiality in determining the scope of our audit and the nature and extent of our testing of account balances, classes of transactions and disclosures, for example in determining sample sizes.
-Our performance materiality was 75% of overall materiality, amounting to \$0.8 million for the company financial statements.
+Our performance materiality was 75% (2022: 75%) of overall materiality, amounting to \$0.75 million (2022: \$0.8 million) for the company financial statements.